TheDauntless/owasp-mstg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-A way to identify if sensitive information like credentials and keys are stored insecurely and without leveraging the native functions from iOS is to analyse the app data directory.
+A way to identify if sensitive information such as credentials and keys are stored insecurely and without leveraging the native functions from iOS is to analyse the app data directory.
 It is important to trigger as much app functionality as possible before the data is analysed, as the app might only store system credentials as specific functionality is triggered by the user.
 A static analysis can then be performed for the data dump based on generic keywords and app specific data.

 The following steps can be used to identify how the application stores data locally on the iOS device.